openstack/openstack-manuals/doc/cli-reference/source/neutron.rst

   (True meaning default).

 ``--name NAME``
-  Name of subnetpool to update.
+  Updated name of the subnetpool.

 ``--address-scope ADDRSCOPE``
   ID or name of the address scope with which the subnetpool is associated.
-Prefixes must be unique across address scopes
+Prefixes must be unique across address scopes.

 ``--no-address-scope``
-  Detach subnetpool from the address scope
+  Detach subnetpool from the address scope.

 .. _neutron_tag-add: